H585001/Experimental-Assignments/dat250-expass-2.md

 No issues were encountered in the process of installing other than some confusion related to using derby ij properly through command line.

-Link to git hub repo [here!](https://github.com/H585001/Experiment-2)
+Link to GitHub repo [here!](https://github.com/H585001/Experiment-2)